The Ground Beneath Our Mats

 That is it.
 That was the whole thing.

-And ever since I stumbled on this book Vincent Bevins' The Jakarta Method, through Instagram of all places, and started reading it.
-While it didn’t surprise me, I couldn't stop thinking about what we, as yoga teachers, are participating in.
+And this is not about the Cultural Retreat.
+This is about a book that I stumbled on via Instagram of all places, by Vincent Bevins titled The Jakarta Method.
+While many of what Bevins’ wrote about didn’t surprise me, I still couldn't stop thinking about what we, as yoga teachers, are participating in.

 So here’s me trying to put words (a lot of it) into it.